gitorko/gitorko.github.io/source/_posts/Amazon-Correto-Open-JDK.md

 ---
 title: Amazon Correto Open JDK
 date: 2019-04-16 00:00:00
-tags: java8, java11,amazon correto, jnlp, openjdk
+tags:
+- correto
+- openjdk
+categories:
+- [Java]
 ---

 With the introduction of licensing on java JRE, use for embedded devices or use of commercial features may require a license from Oracle.
 Open JDK provided by Amazon looks like the path forward.